 The 5th largest island in Croatia is less than an hour away from my home in Zadar, Island of Pag.
-My first experience with Pag was 11 years ago when I visited Zrce Beach, a few years before it became world famous.
-My memories back then were of unheard of three day long beach parties featuring Tiesto till dawn and too many jumbo sized cocktails resulting in deathly hangovers.
-Back then I didn’t care about what to do and see in Pag, all I wanted to do was party by the sea at Croatia’s (almost famous) party destination, Zrce Beach.
+My first experience with Pag was 11 years ago when I visited Zrce Beach, a few years before it became world-famous.
+My memories back then were of unheard of three day long beach parties featuring Tiesto till dawn and too many jumbo-sized cocktails resulting in deathly hangovers.
+Back then I didn’t care about what to do and see in Pag, all I wanted to do was a party by the sea at Croatia’s (almost famous) party destination, Zrce Beach.
 These days I visit Pag for the Paski sir (Pag cheese) and Pag lamb, the gorgeous photos of the land, sea, views of Velebit and the people.
 Local people in Pag are so nice!
 They also have a very strong online community in Pag and they are extremely passionate about their beautiful island, who can blame them?

 Pag is gorgeous!

 Pag island is easily recognisable due to it’s “moon-like” features, something I also noticed 11 years ago as I took the bus back to the mainland after my partying stint at Zrce Beach.
 It wasn’t until my husband and I took a day trip to Pag last summer where he mentioned why.
 “Those Venetians, they stripped all the trees from Pag to build Venice!”
 Everything explained.